heroku/use-app-token-action/README.md

 # Use GitHub App Token Action

-This action is intended to be used to create and return a GitHub installation access token given a GitHub Apps `app_id` and RSA `private_key`.
+This was created to generate a GitHub application token for use in workflows and applications by supplying the app ID, the app's RSA private key, and name of the repository where the app is installed.
+It is intended to be used in 3 potential ways:

+1. As a GitHub action (primary use case)
+2. As a command line application
+3. As a library within other Go apps

 ## Usage

+### As a GitHub Action

 ```yaml
 - uses: heroku/use-app-token-action@main